 The capital of Maharashtra is Mumbai, which is India's financial capital.
 Also known as Bombay, Mumbai is India's most populous city and the second-most populous metropolitan area in the country.
-It's also the 5th most populous city in the world with an estimated population of 19 million, or 22 million in the metropolitan area.
-Mumbai is also one of the world's most populous urban regions and it has a staggering population density of 59,410 people per square mile, or 22,937 per square kilometer.
+It's also the 5th most populous city in the world with an estimated population of 19 million or 22 million in the metro area.
+Mumbai is also one of the world's most populous urban regions, and it has a large population density of 59,410 people per square mile or 22,937 per square kilometer.

-The second largest city in Maharashtra is Pune, which is also the 7th largest metropolitan in India with a metropolitan population of 8.2 million in 2014.
+The second largest city in Maharashtra is Pune, which is also the 7th largest metropolitan in India with a metro population of 8.2 million in 2014.

 Nagpur is the second capital of Maharashtra and the largest city in central India, as well as a future global city.
 Nagpur is a rapidly growing region and the third most populous city in Maharashtra behind Mumbai and Pune with a population estimated at 2.9 million.
 Nagpur is the 13th most populous city in India and one of the most industrialized cities in the country.